Guest Post by Dan Sullivan

-- making a blackout box where you can keep most of this stuff, including candles, matches, a solar battery charger and, of course, batteries
+- A blackout box where you can keep most of this stuff, including candles, matches, a solar battery charger and, of course, batteries

-- some other means of heating yourself such as fire wood, a clay pot heater (ineffective but still) and, as a last resort, blankets
+- Means of heating yourself such as fire wood, a clay pot heater (ineffective but still) and, as a last resort, blankets

 Blackouts aren’t just about the lights going out.
 You need to consider all the things that can happen.
 For example, what if one occurs during the winter, when there’s snow and freezing temperatures and you can’t leave the house for a couple of weeks?

 Things like extra food (tuna cans, beans, rice, peanut butter, honey), water, flashlights, an emergency radio – these aren’t just things you see on boring emergency lists; they are things you need

 Literally any kind of emergency could mean you run out of water.
 You’ll need it for much more than drinking: consider you have to wash clothes, do the dishes, take care of personal hygiene, water your garden and so on.